 Originally published by Vancouver Business Journal

 How does a growing company stay true to its culture and employees when success brings swift, constant change to the workplace?

 While much of a company’s focus shifts toward the initiatives that drive financial opportunities, maintaining inclusion and transparency across departments can’t be overlooked.

 It’s an essential.

 Culture is a huge selling point when it comes to hiring employees.
 It guides how people work and, if positively maintained, contributes to long-term retention.

 “For a lot of people, work takes up more time than what they get at home.
 That’s why your daily job should be exciting.
-People should be getting more out of it than a paycheck and somewhere to sit for eight hours a day,” Hailey Orosco, NetRush HR manager says.
+People should be getting more out of it than a paycheck and somewhere to sit for eight hours a day,” Hailey Orosco, NetRush HR manager said.